Like Us on Facebook

 Struthers City Schools would like to know what our parent think of the Title I Program Services offered to your child.
 We invite all parents to complete the above survey and return it to Struthers City Schools.
 All responses will be used to evaluate and improve the Title I Program.

 Your child has the right to go to school, no matter where you live or how long you have lived there.
-Download the Department of Education brochure to learn more about the rights your children have who are experiencing homelessness.
+If you are in need of services, please complete one of the below forms and return it to Struthers City Schools.
+Visit the Department of Education website to learn more about the rights your children have who are experiencing homelessness.

 FERPA is a Federal law that applies to educational agencies and institutions that receive funding under a program administered by the U. S. Department of Education.
 Under FERPA, schools must generally afford parents: access to their children's education records, an opportunity to seek to have the records amended, and some control over the disclosure of information from the records.